-- Created embryonic stem cells from skin cells for treating various diseases.
+- Created embryonic stem cells from skin cells to treat various diseases.

-- Discovered and developed the first West Nile vaccine to be tested in humans.
+- Developed the first West Nile vaccine to be tested in humans.

 - Created the first successful artificial heart valve.

-- Pioneered genetic therapies for treatment of the eye.
+- Pioneered genetic therapies for treating the eye.

 - Revealed the human serotonin transporter's structure.

 - School of Nursing

 - 2,495 students in OHSU degree or certificate programs

 - 1,332 students in the OHSU-Portland State University School of Public Health